LondonAppDeveloper/demo-django-docker-nginx-prod/README.md

-# demo-django-uwsgi
+# Demo Django Docker NGINX Production Deployment

-Demo project for setting up Django to run as uWSGI.
+Demo of a Django deployment setup using Docker.